UsabilityEngineering/bracket-maker/phaseIII/README.md

 + Caveats
-  + The population of the user testers consisted of dominantly computer science, electical engineering, and computer information system students.
+  + The population of the participants from the user test group consisted of dominantly computer science, electical engineering, and computer information system students.
   + The number of participants(n=5) used for research was rather on the low side.
   + The prototype ran into a few problems when running the user test, leading to the moderator stepping in to help the participant continue.